mvysny/vaadin-jandex/README.md

   (both the open-source components and the pro components such as Board, GridPro, CRUD etc).

+## Example

+See the [vaadin-quarkus](https://github.com/mvysny/vaadin-quarkus) example app for more details.

 ## Available on JCenter and Maven Central

 Browse the [vaadin-jandex on Maven Central](https://repo1.maven.org/maven2/com/github/mvysny/vaadin-jandex/)